Covariant operator bases for continuous variables: Introduction

 Things get more complicated in the continuous-variable setting, when the Hilbert space has infinite dimensions.
 The paradigmatic example is that of a single bosonic mode, where the Weyl-Heisenberg group emerges as a hallmark of noncommutativity~\cite{Binz:2008oq}.
 As Fock and coherent states are frequently regarded as the most and least quantum states, respectively, they are typically used as bases in quantum optics.
 Coherent states constitute an overcomplete basis which is at the realm of the phase-space formulation of quantum theory~\cite{Tatarskii:1983uq,Hillery:1984oq,Balazs:1984cr,Lee:1995tg,Schroek:1996fv,Ozorio:1998aa,Schleich:2001hc,QMPS:2005mi,Weinbub:2018aa,Rundle:2021wd} where observables become $c$-number functions (the \textit{symbols} of the operators).
 This is the most convenient construct for visualizing quantum states and processes for continuous variables (CV).

+An alternative approach well suited to compare the classical and quantum evolutions of a given system is to decompose the wave function (or density matrix) into its infinite set of statistical moments.
+These moments contain the same physical information as the wave function, but they have the advantage of being observable.
+Their evolution equations give rise to Hamiltonian equations with quantum corrections coming from momentum variables~\cite{Andrews:1985aa,Ballentine:1998aa,Bojowald:2006aa,Brizuela:2014aa,Ahmadzadegan:2016aa,Andrews:2021aa,Andrews:2022aa}.
+It seems thus natural to look at the monomials

+with $K=0, 1/2, 1, \ldots$ and $q= - K, \ldots, + K$.
+Here, we restrict ourselves to a single mode, with bosonic creation and annihilation operators $\ha$ and $\had$, respectively.
+The extension to multiple bosonic modes is direct.

-In this phase-space approach the operator bases used are recognised to be simple ordered exponentials of the dynamical variables.
-However, our physical intuition seems to require an explicit invariance under symplectic transformations (i.e., linear canonical transformations), which is not apparent at first sight~\cite{Englert:1989aa}.
-This seems to call for proper tensorial sets for CV.
-In Ref.~\cite{Ivan:2012aa} it was suggested that for a single mode, the monomials
+We explore here the properties of this basis and check its explicit invariance under symplectic transformations (i.e., linear canonical transformations), which is not apparent at first sight~\cite{Englert:1989aa}.
+Some work along these lines can be found in Ref.~\cite{Ivan:2012aa}, but restricted to the symmetric (or Weyl) ordering.
+Here, we examine the inverse of these monomials for arbitrary operator orderings, so they can be used to directly expand any quantum operator, as it would be required for proper tensorial sets for CV.

-with $K=0, 1/2, 1, \ldots$ and $q= - K, \ldots, + K$ behave as proper tensor operators for the problem at hand.
-Here $\ha$ and $\had$ are the bosonic creation and annihilation operator for the mode.
-In this work, we examine the properties of these monomials and derive their inverses, which can then be used to directly expand any quantum operator.
 These operators can then be added to the quantum optician's toolbox and used by anyone working in CV.

-When the density matrix is expanded in the basis \eqref{eq:opten}, its expansion coefficients are the moments, dubbed as state multipoles, which convey complete information.
+When an arbitrary pure or mixed density matrix is expanded in the basis \eqref{eq:opten}, its expansion coefficients are the moments, dubbed as state multipoles, which convey complete information.
+These moments couple parts of the density matrix corresponding to different particle numbers, unlike $2K$-particle density matrix expansions in quantum statistical mechanics, although some of the $q=0$ moments appear in both contexts~\cite{Kummer:1970aa,Ter-Haar:1961aa,Bogolubov:1970aa}.
 For CV, moments have been considered for studying quantumness~\cite{Shchukin:2005aa,Shchukin:2005ab}.
 Here, we inspect how the multipoles characterize the state.
 Drawing inspiration from SU(2), we compare states that hide their information in the large-$K$ coefficients to those whose information is mostly contained in the smallest-$K$ multipoles.
 The result is an intriguing counterplay between the extremal states in the other representations, including Fock states, coherent states, and states with maximal off-diagonal coefficients in the Fock basis.